John Zenevisi: Descendants

-Zenevisi's descendants continued to live undisturbed in the mountains of Zagoria and eventually faded into history.
-In 1455, a certain Simon Zenevisi, who was the lord of Kastrovillari (Castro i Vivarit near Butrint) was active at the court of the king of Naples and Aragon on behalf of Skanderbeg in order to gain back Napolitan support for his land in Albania.
+Zenebishi's descendants continued to live undisturbed in the mountains of Zagoria and eventually faded into history.
+In 1455, a certain Simon Zenebishi, who was the lord of Kastrovillari (Castro i Vivarit near Butrint) was active at the court of the king of Naples and Aragon on behalf of Skanderbeg in order to gain back Napolitan support for his land in Albania.
 In 1455, Venice, the only power to support his claim, reminded him of his pledge of allegiance to them but was not able to change his political orientation, i.e. his ties with Naples.
-A son of this Zenevisi was also a hostage at the court of the sultan, this time of Sultan Mehmed the Conqueror, but fled to Naples where King Alphonso had him baptized and made him his vassal.
-The fate of this Alfonso Zenevisi was to be closely linked to that of Skanderbeg.
+A son of this Zenebishi was also a hostage at the court of the Sultan, this time of Sultan Mehmed the Conqueror, but fled to Naples where King Alphonso had him baptized and made him his vassal.
+The fate of this Alfonso Zenebishi was to be closely linked to that of Skanderbeg.

-Zenebishi Family
+Family

-John married a daughter of Gjin Bua Shpata, whose name is unknown.
+Gjon married a daughter of Gjin Bua Shpata, whose name is unknown.
 They had the following children: